safayat-171/Supply_Chain_Issue-_In_FMCG_Domain/README.md

 ## The Analysis

-The queries are aimed to evaluate daily business performance of busiess through multiple key metries.
+The queries are aimed to evaluate daily business performance of business through multiple key metrics.

 Here is how approach to each asked questios: